ESP8266: The Heart of IoT

-Internet of Things (IoT) has become the focus of monitoring and big data industries for almost a decade.
-Small and medium-size companies are trying to have their own share of the IoT market and engineers demand cheap and reliable electronic modules to realize their prototypes.
-The most crucial feature of an IoT prototype is internet and WiFi connection.
+The Internet of Things (IoT) has been the focus of monitoring and big data industries for almost a decade.
+Small and medium-size companies are trying to have their share of the IoT market, and engineers demand cheap and reliable electronic modules to realize their prototypes.
+The most crucial feature of an IoT prototype is the Internet and WiFi connection.
 A complicated internet connection module can entirely slow down the prototyping and takes away the required attention from the more important sensor and power management sections of the project.

-The most famously, open-source Arduino Software (IDE) has stepped up its contribution to IoT with including ESP8266 boards in its menu which can be installed as an addon to IDE .
-The whole internet hookup for wireless applications is much easier and cheaper than before thanks to ESP8266 which gave ESP8266 the reputation of “Heart of IoT”.
+Open-source Arduino Software (IDE) has stepped up its contribution to IoT by including ESP8266 boards in its menu which can be installed as an add-on to IDE .
+The whole Internet hookup for wireless applications is much easier and cheaper than before thanks to ESP8266, which gave ESP8266 the reputation as the “Heart of IoT”.

 Figure 1: RF to WiFi converter with ESP8266 generic module and Arduino MCU https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon http://arduino.esp8266.com/stable/package_esp8266com_index.json